TaoyongCui/taoyongcui.github.io/_pages/about.md

 Before joining CUHK, I received my Academic Master's degree in Biomedical Engineering from Tsinghua University.
 I served as a research intern at [Microsoft Research](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/) and [Shanghai Artificial Intelligence Laboratory](https://www.shlab.org.cn/), and have served as a reviewer for Nature Communications, AISTATS, ICML, ICLR, NeurIPS, and AAAI.

-My research focuses on **AI for Science**, particularly on AI for Physics, world model, and agentic systems.
+My research focuses on **AI for Science**, with an emphasis on AI for Physics, world models, and agentic systems..
 You can find more details in my [Google Scholar](https://scholar.google.com/citations?user=_8vmQn0AAAAJ&hl=zh-CN).
 Please feel free to contact me for communication and collaboration.

 ## 📢 News and Highlights